redhat-developer/red-hat-developer-hub-software-templates/README.md

-# Red Hat Developer Hub Software Templates
+# Red Hat Developer Hub Software Templates Library

-## Welcome to Templates
+## Welcome to Software Templates Library

-Welcome to the Red Hat Developer Hub Software Templates Repository.
+Welcome to the Red Hat Developer Hub Software Templates Library.
 This repository contains a collection of software templates designed to illustrate best practices in software development and deployment.
 Our templates cover a wide range of technologies and frameworks, ensuring you have a suitable starting point for your project's needs.

 ## Overview